 The tax allowance on a car purchase depends on CO2 emissions.
 From April 2021 purchases of cars with emissions not exceeding 50g/km attract an 18% allowance and those in excess of 50g/km are only eligible for a 6% allowance.
-A first year allowance (FYA) of 100% is available on new zero emission cars.
+A first year allowance (FYA) of 100% is available on new zero emission cars (for cars purchased before 1 April 2025).